-One day, one of his slaves was climbed up a ladder, while carrying a large copper vessel containing roasted meat, for some guests on the top of the house.
-He had scarcely reached the uppermost round, when he and lost hold of the vessel which dropped down causing mortal injury to a child of his master.
+"Once on a time e" says Ibrahim the son of Ali, "I accompanied him on a journey to visit the Kaaba.
+His camel was very lazy.
+The Imam had, in his His tenderness of beart hand, a stick, which he raised at the beast, from time to time, but did not strike him."
+3 Such was his tenderness of heart.
+One day, one of his slaves was climbind up a ladder, while carrying a large copper vessel containing roasted meat, for some guests on the top of the His forgiveness, house.
+He had scarcely reached the uppermost round, when he forbearance, and genorosity. lost hold of the vessel which dropped down causing mortal injury to a child of his master.
 The accident filled the slave with consternation.
 But the gentle master thus addressed him, "I know thou didst not do this intentionally, do not be afraid.
-I forgive thee and emancipate thee."7 Such conduct on such an occasion is one of the noblest instances of forbearance and generosity, on record.
+I forgive thee and emancipate thee."4 Such conduct on such an occasion, is one of the noblest instances of forbearance and generosity, on record.

 He was very lenient and forgiving.
-"One day" says the author of Sawaiq-i-Muhriqa, "Somebody abused him.
+"One day" 'ays the author of Sawaiq-i-Muhriqa, "somebody abused him.
 The Imam did not mind what he said.
 Thereupon the fellow said, 'You are very careless.'
-'I turn away from thee;' replied the Imam, quoting the verse of the Quran : 'Use indulgence, and enjoin what is just and withdraw from the ignorant' "Another instance of his forbearance is thus mentioned by Qarshi.
+'I turn away from thee;' replied the Imam, quoting the verse of the Qoran : 'Use indulgence, and enjoin what is just and withdraw from the ignorant' "Another instance of his forbearance is thus mentioned by Qarshi.
 A man once told the Imam that such a one spoke ill of him.
 Thereupon, the Imam asked the informer to accompany him to the evil speaker.
 The man complied believing that his company was solicited for assistance in case of a quarrel.
-When they reached the evil speaker, (he Imam thus addressed him; "If what you said was true, then may God forgive me, and if false then may He forgive you!"
-To such a pitch had he carried the cultivation of conscience!8
+When they reached the evil speaker, the Imam thus addressed him; "If what you said was true, then may God forgive me, and if false then may He forgive you!"
+To such a pitch had he carried the cultivation of conscience !5